The Cry of the Wolf: Plot summary

 The book tells the story of a man who tries to kill the last wild wolves in England, and the wolf, raised among humans, who will try to strike back.

-What if there were still wolves in England and only a few people knew it?
-What if one of those people was an obsessive, half-mad, extremely able hunter who was determined to have the honour of killing the last wolf in England?
-We are with the last wolf cubs as they are born short minutes before the slaughter begins.
+There are still wolves in England and only a few people know it.
+One of those people is an obsessive, half-mad, extremely able hunter who was determined to have the honour of killing the last wolf in England.
+The last wolf cubs are born short minutes before the slaughter begins.
 The female, called Silver, survives, wounded by The Hunter, only long enough to teach her sole surviving cub a few skills before she too is killed by the man.
 The cub, Greycub, is reared by Ben and his family and, being a social animal, waits in vain for the sound or scent of a remaining wolf.
 This is not to be for he is the last wolf in England.
 Regretfully leaving his human friends, he roams for years searching for a sign of his species, although that is unsuccessful.
 But what he does find is the Hunter.
 Greycub tries to kill the Hunter and finally gets to be in the position of the hunter and kills The Hunter.

-Analysis

-This is a raw and brutal book and, to be sure, a cautionary tale about extinction.
-However, the focus is on obsession verging on madness.
-Ben, the boy who rears Greycub, becomes an innocent betrayer of the wolves for it is he who first alerts The Hunter to the presence of the wolf pack.
-The book reads like non-fiction with an almost detached manner but the brutality is so compelling that detachment on the part of the reader is nearly impossible.
-In fact, the feelings of readers would make for a fascinating discussion.
-At which point did they become engaged?
-Did they ever feel any sympathy for The Hunter?
-How did the author do that?
-Also, there is some anthropomorphism present.
-Could Burgess have done the book without it?